flox/flox/cli/flox/doc/flox-activate.md

     but they will not be pushed,
     and they will not persist when using a remote environment with `-r`.

+`$FLOX_ENV_PROJECT`
+:   Points to the project using the flox environment.
+    For environments stored locally, this is the directory containing the environment.
+    When running `flox activate -r`, this is set to the current working directory.
+    This variable can be used to find project files in environment hooks.

 `$_FLOX_ACTIVE_ENVIRONMENTS`
 :   A JSON array containing one object per active environment.
     This is currently an implementation detail
     and its contents are subject to change.

+## Variables used by `flox activate`

 `$FLOX_PROMPT_COLOR_{1,2}`
 :   Flox adds text to the beginning of the shell prompt to indicate which